 Change the indicated paragraph as follows

-When used in the context of FST, the term “session” refers to non-PHY state information that is kept in a pair of STAs that communicate directly (i.e., excludes forwarding) and that is available prior to and following a session transfer.
+When used in the context of FST, the term “session” refers to non-PHY state information that is kept in a pair of STAs that communicate directly (i.e., excludes forwarding) and that is available prior to and following a fast session transfer.
 This state information is different depending if transparent or nontransparent is used.
 For transparent FST, a shared multi-band management entity has access to the local information within each SME; and in this case the state information includes block ack agreements, TSs, association state, RSNA, security keys, sequence counter, and PN counter.
-For nontransparent FST, the function of the multiband management entity is restricted to coordinating the setup and teardown of a session transfer with no access to other local information within each SME.
-Therefore, with nontransparent FST, any information local to an SME needs to be reestablished for the new band/channel, and this can be done either prior to or following the session transfer (see 11.31 (Multi-band operation)).
+For nontransparent FST, the function of the multiband management entity is restricted to coordinating the setup and teardown of a fast session transfer with no access to other local information within each SME.
+Therefore, with nontransparent FST, any information local to an SME needs to be reestablished for the new band/channel, and this can be done either prior to or following the fast session transfer (see 11.31 (Multi-band operation)).

 9.4.2.137 Multi-band element